tsatria03/SimpleFighterRemake/README.md

 # SimpleFighterRemake
-A classic spinoff of other popular off-line shooters.
+A classic spinoff of other popular offline shooters.